An Online Testing Tool That Maps Your Digital Competences

 There are two main approaches in this bewildering amount of terms and definitions: A) Through a high conceptual level, describing topics on an abstract level which is therefore more immune to technological change.
 B) To recognise the specific knowledge, skills and competences that are important for the overall purpose: to identify the specific essential knowledge, skills and attitudes that can serve to assess people's capacity at the designated area and initiate targeted learning.
 We have chosen the latter approach with the Digital Competence Wheel, as it methodically supports this purpose.
 However, this approach, by nature, is more dependent on the current digital tools and possible activities and therefore requires regular revision.

-In order to map digital competence, it is therefore necessary to go deeper into what building blocks the concept consists of.
+In order to map digital competence, it is necessary to go deeper into what building blocks the concept consists of.
 It is argued that digital competence is more than the ability to use a digital platform in practice.

-Instead, digital competence should be understood as the ability to combine knowledge, skills and attitudes appropriate to the context.
+Instead, digital competence should be understood as the ability to combine the knowledge, skills and attitudes appropriate to the context.
 Digital competence is therefore divided into the following domains: 1) Instrumental skills for using digital tools and media.
 2) Knowledge, theories and principles related to technology.
 3) Attitudes towards strategic use, openness, critical understanding, creativity, accountability and independence.
-These three dimensions are called learning domains.
+These three dimensions are called the learning domains.

-The point in this three-division of the digital competence is to highlight the fact that strong digital competences are not created organically simply because of a high consumption of digital technologies.
-For example, a study showed that 19.5% of respondents had chosen not to go to the doctor while 7.9% had chosen not to follow the doctor's advice because of information found on the internet (Ala-Mutka, 2008).
+The point in this three-legged division of the digital competence is to highlight the fact that strong digital competences are not created organically simply because of a high consumption of digital technologies.
+For example, a study showed that 19.5% of respondents had chosen not to go to the doctor while 7.9% had chosen not to follow the doctor's advice, both because of information found on the internet (Ala-Mutka, 2008).
 The respondents have knowledge of how to find such resources, as well as the necessary skills to search and locate information through a web browser.
 On the other hand, they lack the critical understanding (read attitude) of the content they find.

 Knowledge is the result of assimilated information obtained through learning.
 Knowledge is a collection of facts, theories, principles and traditions related to a job or study.
 Knowledge can best be described as either theoretical or factual.